SXNPYN/CoBreeder_for_GhostWolves/README.md

 - `num_pairs`
   - The number of pairings (groups) to allocate.
 - `specify_pr`
-  - Specify custom PR thresholds for certain groups with "CUSTOM_PR", or only use the default with "DEFAULT_PR".
+  - Specify custom PR thresholds for certain groups with "CUSTOM_PR", or use the default threshold for all groups with "DEFAULT_PR".
 - `obj_function`
   - String specifying the objective function to use when solving.
 The options are:
     - `MIN_AV_PR` - Minimise the average pairwise relatedness across pairings.